Juul Antitrust Class Action Update — Trial Sept 28, 2026

 What Is This New Juul Lawsuit About?

-This is a brand new class action lawsuit against Juul Labs and Altria -- and it has nothing to do with the old $300 million Juul settlement that has been paying out since 2024.
-This is a completely separate case with completely different allegations.
+This is a separate antitrust class action against Juul Labs and Altria -- and it has nothing to do with the old $300 million Juul settlement that has been paying out since 2024.
+It is a completely different case with completely different allegations, and it is now a certified class action with official court notice underway.

 The old Juul settlement was about deceptive marketing, addiction, and targeting minors.
 This new case is about money.
 Specifically, it alleges that Juul and Altria conspired to destroy competition in the e-cigarette market and artificially inflate the price of Juul pods.